prem-acharya/document-scanner/README.md

 # Document Scanner App

-A simple React-based web application for capturing, cropping, and uploading document images.
+A React-based web application for capturing, cropping, and uploading document images.

 <!-- ## Demo